oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/domain-events.md

 * Enhanced `Failed` event to:
     * Have a better failure categorization (see [Operator-generated event types](#operator-generated-event-types) for more details).
     * Include the categorization information in the event message.
-    * Provide more information in the event message to indicate what has been wrong, what you need to do to resolve the problem, and if the operator will retry the failed operation.
+    * Provide more information in the event message to indicate what has gone wrong, what you need to do to resolve the problem, and if the operator will [retry]({{< relref "/managing-domains/domain-lifecycle/retry.md" >}}) the failed operation.
 * Added three event types, `Unavailable`, `Incomplete`, and `FailureResolved`, to record the transition of domain condition `Available/Completed/Failed` from `True` to `False`, and vice versa.

 ### Operator-generated event types